rafaski/currency_scraper_api/README.md

 - Get average conversion rate from the past X days

 ### Reverse engineering API
-The following steps had to be taken to obtain Wise data:
+The following steps had to be taken to obtain `wise.com` data:

 1. Inspecting HTTP requests from `wise.com` API
 2. Identifying requests responsible for sending JSON response